"What are benzodiazepines, and how do they work?

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Some people who take sleep medications have reported getting out of bed and sleepwalking, driving, eating, talking on the phone, or having sex while not fully awake.
-Often they do not remember these activities.
+Rarely, after taking this drug, people have gotten out of bed and driven vehicles while not fully awake ("sleep-driving").
+People have also sleepwalked, prepared/eaten food, made phone calls, or had sex while not fully awake.
+Often, these people do not remember these events.
 This problem can be dangerous to you or to others.
-If you find out that you have done any of these activities after taking this medication, tell your doctor immediately.
+If you find out that you have done any of these activities after taking this medication, tell your doctor right away.
 Your risk is increased if you use alcohol or other medications that can make you drowsy while taking estazolam.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.